Dhanesha151001/To-Do-List-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

+## Initially,
+install bootstrap and jQuery modules:
+-npm install bootstrap
+-npm install jquery

+Then add the node modules location in the angular.json file in architect build in style as: styles:"./node_modules/bootstrap/dist/css/bootstrap.min.css"

+similarly, add jquery it would be in JS format.

 ## Development server

 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.